 With an overly increasing market for mobile applications in both of its major platforms- Android and iOS, it is only probable that the developers continue to hunt for a faster, a more comprehensive way of creating these.
 This is where open source cross-platform frameworks like React Native and Xamarin comes to play.
 With both these frameworks topping the charts in their fields it is only necessary to closely examine and compare their features so that the user is better equipped to make a choice.

 If simple facts are to be believed then React native has about three times more users than Xamarin, on the various platforms where the users of these frameworks form communities and interact we can see a wide disparity in the number of people committed to one of the two, be it Github or Reddit.
-But this does not necessarily indicate better technical prowess.
+But this does not necessarily indicate better technical process.
 What it does show is that Facebook is making extra efforts in securing a community for its framework, a field where Microsoft effectively lacks.

-As far as need for emulators is concerned, in Xamarin one has compulsion to integrate them in order create anything, whereas React native can function without it, but for a better or more complex application your work has to be integrated with these external emulators at the end.
+As far as the need for emulators is concerned, in Xamarin one has the compulsion to integrate them in order create anything, whereas React native can function without it, but for a better or more complex application your work has to be integrated with these external emulators at the end.

-Another area where React native has not been scoring high is the lack of maturity in its framework, it is easily susceptible to damage and prone to attack via bugs etc. It has taken a lot of public heat, since often, these bugs are hard to fix, and time taken in doing so might range to days.
+Another area where React native has not been scoring high is the lack of maturity in its framework, it is easily susceptible to damage and prone to attack via bugs, etc. It has taken a lot of public heat, since often, these bugs are hard to fix, and time taken in doing so might range to days.

-So, while React native might appear to be more lucrative a strong proposition can be made claiming that Xamarin with its impeccable centralised support among other things is a better boat to sail in for the long term.
+So, while React native might appear to be more lucrative a strong proposition can be made claiming that Xamarin with its impeccable centralized support among other things is a better boat to sail in for the long term.